+The most important question when reviewing AirSnore is, who is this good for?
 If you’re suffering from snoring or obstructive sleep apnea, AirSnore is worth a try.
 It has been proven that Mandibular Advancement Devices (MAD) are effective remedies to snoring and AirSnore’s simple design and ease of use makes it worthy of attention for older people, for those who are new to using a mouthpiece, or for snorers who have tried other anti-snoring mouthpieces before and just want to go back to basics.

 This is an overall good device as well for those who are often struck down with nasal congestion due to allergies or flu because of the airhole in the centre of the mouthpiece that allows for easy mouth breathing.
 Also, they offer AirSnore Drops, in combination with the AirSnore product, which helps alleviate the symptoms of cold, cough, sinus and chest infections, as well as unblock airways to allow for proper breathing while sleeping.